 Pacific Northwest Clean Water Association (PNCWA) is a Member Association of the Water Environment Federation (WEF), the non-profit technical and educational organization for water environment professionals active in 39 countries.

-Pacific Northwest Clean Water Association (PNCWA) is dedicated to preserving and enhancing the water quality in the states of Idaho, Oregon and Washington.
-We promote the professional development of our members, the dissemination of information to the public, and the advancement of science and technology needed to protect public health and the environment.
+Pacific Northwest Clean Water Association (PNCWA) is dedicated to preserving and enhancing water resources in the states of Idaho, Oregon and Washington.
+To achieve this, we promote the professional development of our members, the dissemination of information to the public and policy makers, and the advancement of science and technology needed to protect human health and the environment.

 The Pacific Northwest Clean Water Association will ensure clean, sustainable watersheds for future generations.